-As Accenture’s ninth annual Top 10 Challenges for Investment Banks series goes to print, the industry is still laboring under cost and regulatory pressures and wrestling with digital technologies.
+As Accenture’s latest Top 10 Challenges for Investment Banks series goes to print, the industry is still laboring under cost and regulatory pressures and wrestling with digital technologies.

 “Business as usual” is no longer an option and the investment banking industry has shifted gears accordingly: there is growing interest in digital technologies, utilities and ecosystems, as banks look beyond their own four walls to accelerate the creation of new capabilities.

-Bob Gach on the Top 10 Challenges for Investment Banks 2017, which emphasizes old and new environmental challenges and how fintech could help address these challenges.
+Bob Gach on the Top 10 Challenges for Investment Banks, which emphasizes old and new environmental challenges and how fintech could help address these challenges.
 Cost reduction remains relevant but banks should look into directing some of the savings to growth initiatives.

-Paula O`Reilly on the Top 10 Challenges for Investment Banks 2017 and the pace of change along with a number of new factors that are affecting the industry.
-She shares insights on how the Top 10 Challenges could provide some guidance on what topics might be worth a closer look as we move into 2017.
+Paula O`Reilly on the Top 10 Challenges for Investment Banks and the pace of change along with a number of new factors that are affecting the industry.
+She shares insights on how the Top 10 Challenges could provide some guidance on what topics might be worth a closer look.

-Watch Dan Pitchenik take on why 2017 is a year of transition for investment banks.
+Watch Dan Pitchenik take on why this is a year of transition for investment banks.
 He also explains why this year offers attractive prospects for growth and how to manage new opportunities.